 Top 7 Myths about Managed IT Solutions

-We really enjoy talking about the benefits of managed IT services.
+We really enjoy talking about the benefits of managed IT solutions.
 Managed IT allows you to temporarily add manpower, harness unique skill sets, and free up your technical team for more important tasks.
 However, there are countless misconceptions around these solutions: Some question their efficacy, worth, or definition.
 Let’s bust some common IT service myths and set the record straight.

 Myth: IT Service is a Waste of Money